 It is very unusual for The Marine Mammal Center to have Guadalupe fur seals (Arctocephalus townsendi) as patients, and only a few dozen have been rescued in the nearly 40-year history of the Center.
 This species, which is listed as threatened under the U.S. Endangered Species Act, is a pelagic marine mammal, which means that it spends most of its life at sea, rarely hauling out on mainland beaches.

 The vast majority of Guadalupe fur seals rescued by the Center have been pups, usually brought in for maternal separation or malnutrition.
 Sterling Archer was an especially unusual case because she was an adult.
 She was rescued in February 2014, on Del Monte Beach near Monterey, where she hauled out appearing sick and lethargic.

-Sterling Archer was diagnosed with domoic acid toxicity, a bacterial infection that is caused by harmful algae blooms.
+Sterling Archer was diagnosed with domoic acid toxicity, a neurotoxin that is caused by harmful algae blooms.
 A domoic acid outbreak took place in early 2014 and it was severe enough that the California Department of Public Health issued warnings about the human consumption of shellfish, anchovies, and sardines.
 The Center saw a large number of patients with domoic acid toxicity during this time, most of them California sea lions.